 5. The art of letting go

-Travelling has taught me that collecting memories and experiences are more valuable than collecting material possessions.
+Travelling has taught me that collecting memories and experiences is more valuable than collecting material possessions.
 I can understand that not everybody will agree with me on this.
 At the end of the day, I know that the experiences, memories, and lessons I’ve gained from my travels are what matter the most to me.
-Everyone has a different way of enjoying happiness after all.
+Everyone has their own ways of achieving happiness after all.

-Before I left home to see the alien places near me, I knew that I couldn’t bring everything that I’ve had with me.
+Before I left home to see the many foreign places near me, I knew I couldn’t take everything that I had with me.
 So I donated some of my possessions to a nearby charity.
 It felt really good.
-I’ve learned that most of the things I’ve had didn’t really make me happy.
+It felt really good.
+I learned that most of the things I had didn’t really make me happy.
 Getting rid of the things that were once valuable to me wasn’t an easy task.
-But I have overcome it and I’m glad I did.
+But I had overcome it and I’m glad I did.

-During my journey, I’ve also fallen in love with many travellers like me.
+In many of my journeys, I also fell in love with many travellers like me.
 Saying goodbye was once hard.
 But not anymore.
-I’ve come to realise that things don’t always last forever, which is why I think it’s important for us to learn how to let go.
+I’ve come to realise that a lot of things in life don’t always last forever, which is why I think it’s important to master the art of letting go.
 Indeed, the experience has helped me mature in many ways.

 6. There are still many good people in the world

 So many crazy things are happening in our world today.
 War.
 Hunger.
 Diseases.
 Crimes against humanity.
 Abuse towards the animal kingdom.
 And many more.
 All of the things humans are capable of doing have made me realised how vicious the human race can be.
 Recent studies have also shown that humans are indeed super predators.
-For example, in comparison to other predators, humans usually prey on fully grown animals instead of their young ones.
+For example, in comparison to other predators in the world, humans usually prey on fully-grown animals instead of their young ones.